arnean/PerfPan/README.md

 ### Select images for converting

 Select images that you want to convert.
-Delete bad frames (e.g. sometimes machine gets stuck and there are repeated frames, sometimes there are blank frames, frames where film is spliced, scenes that you just want to remove etc.).
+Delete bad frames (e.g. sometimes machine gets stuck and there are repeated frames, sometimes there are blank frames, frames where film was spliced, scenes that you just want to remove etc.).
 I usually scan full roll that contains different clips from different times and split it into individual parts at this step.

 You can use Windows Explorer with image preview or some special software.
 I like [FastStone Image Viewer](https://www.faststone.org/).

 ### Renumber images

 When you delete some frames there will be holes in the image sequence.
 Some Avisynth input filters can skip those missing frames, but the standard `ImageReader` doesn't.
 I found it easier to renumber the remaining images.
-This is the Shell script that I'm using:
+This is the shell script that I'm using:

 ```
 TODO: insert script